wtchen/datatools-ui/.github/issue_template.md

 _**NOTE:** This issue system is intended for reporting bugs and tracking progress in software development.
 Although this software is licensed with an open-source license, any issue opened here may not be responded to in a timely manner.
-[Conveyal](https://www.conveyal.com) is unable to provide technical support for custom deployments of this software unless your company has a support contract with us.
+[IBI Group](https://www.ibigroup.com/) is unable to provide technical support for custom deployments of this software unless your company has a support contract with us.
 Please remove this note when creating the issue._

 ## Observed behavior (please include a screenshot if possible)